An Online Sociology Bachelor's Degree Completion Program

 View the current LAC requirements and policies.
 The lists of course requirements by category are available at the bottom of the page.

-*** Please note additional LAC stipulations for this program:
+*** Please note required specific LAC stipulations for this program:

 Waiver of Liberal Arts Core Requirements

-Note: the Sociology department requires SOC 100 and the appropriate math course even if LAC requirements are waived by UNC.
+Note: the Sociology department requires SOC 100 even if LAC requirements are waived by UNC.

 The remainder of your 120 total credit hours will be comprised of elective credits you take at UNC or elsewhere.
 You may be interested in adding in electives (or a minor) from our online Communication Studies or Psychology degree completion programs.
 A wide range of other courses are available as well.